Why We Procrastinate on Important Tasks Despite Knowing the Consequences

 • Missed deadlines

-Over time, this can impact career growth, education, and personal development.
+Over time, this affects career progression, academic success, and personal growth.

 Impact on Self-Esteem